mehulagg/gitlab/doc/user/application_security/sast/index.md

 parameter returns `true`.
 Depending on the number of files in your repository, a SAST job might be triggered even if the scanner doesn't support your project.
 For more details about this issue, see the [`rules:exists` documentation](../../../ci/yaml/README.md#rulesexists).

+### SpotBugs UTF-8 "unmappable character" errors
+These errors occur when UTF-8 encoding is not enabled on a SpotBugs build and there are UTF-8 chacters within the source code.
+To fix this error, enable UTF-8 for your project's build tool (maven, gradle, ant).